-Attachment No. 3: Terms of Reference Country Assessment of Legal and Institutional Frameworks
+Attachment No. 3: Terms of Reference Identification of Best Practices and Recommendations for Improved Legal-Institutional Frameworks

 I. Background and Project Description

 The current legal and institutional frameworks in the Caribbean limit the ability of governments to respond to natural disasters.
 These nations lack relevant state of emergency legislation and an institutional framework capable of mobilizing executive powers in the aftermath of a disaster.
 The Department of Sustainable Development of the Organization of American States (OAS-DSD) with funding from the World Bank will execute the Caribbean Emergency Legislation Project (CELP).
 The CELP aims to raise awareness among government decision makers and make recommendations, to improve legislative channels and administrative procedures during, and immediately after, the occurrence of a natural disaster.